kevinpedregosa/Number-Guessing-Game/README.md

 # Example Gameplay
 NUMBER GUESSING GAME

-Enter your username: Alex
+Choose difficulty (easy / medium / hard): easy

 I am thinking of a number between 1 and 100.

 You have 10 attempts.

-Enter your guess (or 'q' to quit): 12
+Enter your guess (or 'q' to quit): 67

-Far.
-Getting warmer.

-Hint: The number is even.
+Close.

 You have 9 left.

-Enter your guess (or 'q' to quit): 56
+Enter your guess (or 'q' to quit): 81

-Close.
+Very close.
 Getting warmer.

+Hint: The number is odd.

 You have 8 left.

-...
+Enter your guess (or 'q' to quit): 85

+Very close.
+Getting warmer.

+You have 7 left.

-Correct, Alex!
-You guessed the number in 5 attempts.
+Correct, OJ!
+You guessed the number in 3 attempts.

 Performance: Excellent

 LEADERBOARD (Top 5)

+username: bill; attempts: 3; difficulty: easy; number: 73

+username: OJ; attempts: 3; difficulty: easy; number: 85

+username: kped; attempts: 4; difficulty: easy; number: 21

-1. username: Alex; attempts: 5; difficulty: easy; number: 42
+username: bob; attempts: 4; difficulty: easy; number: 91

+username: rai; attempts: 6; difficulty: hard; number: 3

 # What I learned
 - Developed an interactive game using Python functions and loops to implement smart hints, hot/cold feedback, and attempt tracking